tchiotludo/akhq/README.md

 ### Pass custom Java opts

-By default, the docker container will allow a custom jvn options setting the environnments vars `JAVA_OPTS`.
+By default, the docker container will allow a custom JVM options setting the environments vars `JAVA_OPTS`.
-For example, if you want to change the default timezome, just add `-e "JAVA_OPTS=-Duser.timezone=Europe/Paris"`
+For example, if you want to change the default timezone, just add `-e "JAVA_OPTS=-Duser.timezone=Europe/Paris"`

 ### Run with another jvm.options file